ridoluc/ridoluc.github.io/_posts/2020-04-26-attiny10-oled-display.markdown

 ---
 layout: post
 title:  "OLED Display driven by ATtiny10"
-description: "How to initialize and  a "
+description: "How to initialize and drive an OLED display with an ATtiny10"
 date:   2020-04-25 20:00:00 +0000
 tags: attiny10
 #slug: "attiny10-programming-platformio-terminal"